mpaglia0/rsync_backup/README.md

 - ``rsync_backup.sh`` (default in ``$HOME/bin`` but you can choose a different directory)
 - ``rsync_backup.conf`` in ``$HOME/.config/rsync_backup`` this is your configuration file
+- ``ver`` a text file for versioning management.
+Used in installaion/updating process
 - ``filter_rules`` in ``$HOME/.config/rsync_backup`` this is a filter for ``rsync``

 Script options: